Tomo5524/ChatApp/README.md

 <!--
 ### Disclaimer

-This repository contains beginner level code and might contain some things I wish to change or remove.
-I have not maintained this for quite some time, but now I am trying to slowly fix these issues.
-You are welcome to open issues if you find any and I will accept PR's as well.
+This repository has not been maintained for quite some time.
+You are more than welcome to open issues if you find any and I will accept PR's as well.
 <br/><br/>

 -->